Pack Internship Grant Program

 How can I learn more about the Pack Internship Grant Program?

-We encourage students to visit our Pack Internship Showcase page to learn about the various types of positions the program offers.
+We encourage students to visit our Pack Internship Showcase page to learn about the various types of positions the program has offered.

 If I am selected as a Pack Intern, what resources and services are available for me to use?